cubiq/ComfyUI_Workflows/basic/README.md

 **Important:** In ComfyUI the random number generation is different to other UIs, that makes it very difficult to recreate the same image generated for example on A1111.

-**Tio:** The connection "dots" on each node has a color, that color helps you understand where the node should be connected to/from.
+**Tip:** The connection "dots" on each node has a color, that color helps you understand where the node should be connected to/from.

 **Tip:** If the image looks oversaturated or has too much contrast, try to lower the CFG scale.